morris/mongomq2/README.md

 - Queues the given message for publication in memory.
 - Bulk inserts batched messages after a configurable delay.
-- By default publishes messages with best effort (`majority` write concern, retries)
+- By default, publishes messages with best effort (`majority` write concern, retries)
 - Can be set to "fire & forget" mode by passing `bestEffort: false` (no write concern, no retries)

 Useful for: